roboscienceorg/book/source/Control/Control_Problems.rst

    between axles (front to back) is 40cm.
 What should the wheel velocities be if

-   #. you want to drive at an angle of 20 degrees to the right of the
+   a. you want to drive at an angle of 20 degrees to the right of the
       forward line for the vehicle at 10 cm/sec (but not change orientation),